How Long to Grill Hot Dogs: Temperature, Time, and How Often to Turn

 The leaner your hot dogs, the less grill time they require.
 Most standard-sized beef franks need between four and eight minutes on the grill.
 Some people choose to keep their hot dogs on the grill for only a couple of minutes before moving them up to a warming rack to continue heating.

+So how can you tell when they’re done?
 Hot dogs are ready when they reach an internal temperature of at least 140°F. It’s always a good idea to keep an instant-read thermometer close by when grilling.
-This is a good way to avoid the dreaded cold-in-the-middle hot dogs.
+While a golden-brown color may indicate your dogs are done, only a thermometer can help you fully avoid the dreaded cold-in-the-middle hot dogs.

-Though you are often told not to turn items too much when grilling, hot dogs are an exception.
+Though you’re often advised not to turn items too much when grilling, hot dogs are one exception to this rule.
 Standard grilling procedure for smoked sausages like hot dogs, Polish kielbasa, and bratwurst is to keep them moving.
-You do this to prevent burning or bursting and keep the meat as moist and tender as possible.
+You do this to prevent burning or bursting as well as to keep the meat as moist and tender as possible.

 Look to ballpark hot dog rollers for inspiration and rotate your hot dogs every couple of minutes when grilling.
 You can get the classic grill marks on your hot dogs by placing them briefly over a hotter spot on the grill, then returning them to the cooler area to finish heating through.